Mishieck/todo/README.md

 The projects are prepared in increasing level of complexity.
 Each subsequent project builds on the previous project.

+All the projects have the following outline:

+- Skills: The skills you are required to have before doing the project.
+- Features: The features of the projects you be doing.
+- Tasks: The tasks you are supposed to do the tasks are of two types:
+  - Required: The tasks you have to do.
+  - Optional: The tasks you may not do.
+- Projects: Examples of projects created.

 ### Bigginer

 This project focuses on basic language features.